ghc-proposals/ghc-proposals/proposal-submission.rst

 5. Discussion will proceed on the pull request; it is very likely that multiple iterations will be necessary before the proposal stabilizes.

+6. When discussion has died down notify the `GHC Commitee
+   <steering-committee.rst>`_ with a comment mentioning ``@bgamari``.
+The
-6. When discussion has died down notify the (yet to be formed) GHC Commitee via email.
-The committee will review the proposal, the feedback collected on the pull request, and general community sentiment and decide whether the proposal will be accepted.
+   committee will review the proposal, as well as the feedback collected on the pull request and general community sentiment, and decide whether the proposal will be accepted.

 7. When your proposal is accepted your pull request will be merged.
 At this point you or someone else may choose to implement your proposal.